-Iqra Anugrah is a Research Fellow at the International Institute for Asian Studies (IIAS) at Leiden University.
-He is also a Research Associate at the Institute for Economic and Social Research, Education, and Information (LP3ES) in Jakarta, Indonesia.
+Iqra also serves as a Research Associate at the Institute for Economic and Social Research, Education, and Information (LP3ES) in Jakarta, Indonesia.
 Previously he worked as a Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellow and then an Affiliated Researcher at Center for Southeast Asian Studies (CSEAS) at Kyoto University.

-He has held research fellowships with the Transparency for Development (T4D) Project in Indonesia of Ash Center at Harvard Kennedy School and Results for Development Institute, University of Sydney’s Southeast Asia Centre, Asia Culture Center, Australian National University’s New Mandala, Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), and Center of Muslim Politics and World Society at Indonesian International Islamic University.
+He has held research fellowships with the Transparency for Development (T4D) Project in Indonesia of Ash Center at Harvard Kennedy School and Results for Development Institute, University of Sydney’s Southeast Asia Centre, Asia Culture Center, Australian National University’s New Mandala, Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), Center of Muslim Politics and World Society at Indonesian International Islamic University, and Central European University Democracy Institute (CEU DI).

-His first book project, tentatively titled “Peasants and Activists in Contemporary Indonesia: Between Countermovement and Market Accommodation” analyzes agrarian politics in contemporary Indonesia in the changing context of development and state-society relations.
+His first book project, tentatively titled “Farmers and Activists in Contemporary Indonesia: For and Against the Market” analyzes agrarian politics in contemporary Indonesia in the changing context of development and state-society relations.

-He is currently embarking on a new project on the political theory of conservatism in modern Indonesia (1945-2020), looking at the strange parallels and curious divergences between Western and Indonesian conservatism and identifying the unifying logic of three competing conservative camps: anti-communist intellectuals and military leaders, pro-market economists and technocrats, and Islamist activists and celebrities.
+He is currently embarking on a new project on the political theory of conservatism in modern Indonesia (1966-2019), looking at the strange parallels and curious divergences between Western and Indonesian conservatism and identifying the unifying logic of three competing conservative camps: anti-communist intellectuals, pro-market economists, and Islamist anti-feminist women writers.

 His major research and teaching interests are democracy, statecraft, development, social movements, research methods, modern and contemporary political theory, and Southeast Asia.
 For a complete curriculum vitae please click over to his academia.edu page.